FFF-Fox/SimpleDirSearch/README.md

-# SimpleDirSearch: A minimal directory search engine
+# Information Retrieval codebase

+## Contains implementations of models and other IR specific algorithms.

-## This is a simple search engine (based on the boolean retrieval model) that you can use to search for terms contained in the documents of a specified directory/collection.
+## boolean_engine.py: This is a simple search engine (based on the boolean retrieval model) that you can use to search for terms contained in the documents of a specified directory/collection.

 ### Uses:
   - Run the search engine in a CLI, where you can try subsequent searches.